keithbuhler/keithbuhler.github.io/american-myth.md

 So is the Constitution imitatively British or uniquely American?

 DR. JOHNSON
 It is uniquely American.
 It is a "bundle of compromises."
 It's primary concern is to give the Federation enough power to be worth having (as opposed to autonomous states) but to limit that power by dividing it, and strictly defining it.
-Of course, not everyone thought it worked: George Mason thought, the government "would commence in a moderate Aristocracy, [and] in its Operation would produce a Monarchy, or a corrupt oppressive Aristocracy.
-Even James Madison told Jefferson that he thought "the plan should it be adopted will neither effectually answer its national object nor prevent the local mischiefs which every where excite distrust against the state governments."
-The Federalists had to convince people both that, "a firm Union will be of the utmost moment to the peace and liberty of the States as a barrier against domestic faction and insurrection," at the same time as being keeping the power within the people, and passed to representatives by consent, with no one person having enough power to develop into a tyrant.
+Of course, not everyone thought it worked: George Mason thought, the government "*would commence in a moderate Aristocracy, [and] in its Operation would produce a Monarchy, or a corrupt oppressive Aristocracy.*"

+Even James Madison told Jefferson that he thought *"the plan should it be adopted will neither effectually answer its national object nor prevent the local mischiefs which every where excite distrust against the state governments."*  The Federalists had to convince people both that, *"a firm Union will be of the utmost moment to the peace and liberty of the States as a barrier against domestic faction and insurrection,"* at the same time as being keeping the power within the people, and passed to representatives by consent, with no one person having enough power to develop into a tyrant.

 Thus the over-weakness of disunity and the over-strength of any one branch of the government are ever-present twin dangers.
-Alexis De Tocqueville, the other French thinker, puts it this way: "Our contemporaries are incessently racked by to inimical passions: they feel the need to be led and the wish to remain free.
+Alexis De Tocqueville, the other French thinker, puts it this way:

+>"Our contemporaries are incessently racked by to inimical passions: they feel the need to be led and the wish to remain free.
 Not being able to destroy either one of these contrary instincts, they strive to satisfy both at the same time.
 They imagine a unique power, tutelary, all powerful, but elected by citizens.
 They combine centralization and the sovereignty of the people.
 That gives them some respite.
-They console themselves that they have chosen their schoolmasters.
-Tocquevill warns against the dangers of this system in his chapter entitled "What Kind of Despotism Democratic Nations Have to Fear: When I think of the small passions of men of our day, the softness of their mores, the extent of their enlightenment, the purity of their religion, the mildness of their morality, their laborious and steady habits, the restraint that almost all preserve in vice as in virtue, I do not fear that in their chiefs they will find tyrants, but rather schoolmasters...
+They console themselves that they have chosen their schoolmasters."

+Tocqueville warns against the dangers of this system in his chapter entitled "What Kind of Despotism Democratic Nations Have to Fear:

+>"When I think of the small passions of men of our day, the softness of their mores, the extent of their enlightenment, the purity of their religion, the mildness of their morality, their laborious and steady habits, the restraint that almost all preserve in vice as in virtue, I do not fear that in their chiefs they will find tyrants, but rather schoolmasters...
 I myself seek in vain an expression that exactly reproduces the idea that I form of it for myself; the old words despotism and tyrnany are not suitable.
 The thing is new, therefore I must try to define it, since I cannot name it: imagine an innumerable crowd of like and equal men who revolve on themselves without repose, procuring the small and vulgar pleasures with which they fill their souls.
 Each of them, withdrawn and apart, is like a stranger to the destiny of all the others: his children and his particular friends from the whole human species for him; as for the dwelling with his fellow citizens, he is beside them, but he does not see them; he touches them and does not feel them; he exists only in himself and for himself alone, and if a family still remains for him, one can at least say that he has no longer a native country.
 Above these an immense tutelary power is elevated, which alone takes charge of assuring their enjoyments and watching over their fate.
 It is absolute, detailed, regular, far-seeing, and mild.
 It would resemble paternal power if, like that, it had for its object to prepare men for manhood; but on the contrary it seeks to only keep them fixed irrevocably in childhood; it willingly works for their happiness; but it wants to be the unique agent and sole arbiter of that; can it not take away from them entirely the trouble of thinking and the pain of living?"

 JOSHUA
-So submission to American Law, the division and limitation of power because of the fear of tyranny, and self-reliance in philosophy and everything else.
-Do we have it yet?
+So what it means to be American is this: (a) submission to American Law, (b) the division and limitation of power because of the fear of tyranny, and (c) self-reliance in philosophy and everything else --  Do we have it yet?

 DR. JOHNSON
 Not quite.
-We are missing the Religious identity of America.
+We are missing the *Religious* identity of America.

 JOSHUA
 I'm afraid we still have the Melting Pot problem there.
 Even at our Unitarian church, dad, there are Muslims, Jews, and Hindus.
 Everyone seems pretty well blended, and don't mind letting others do their own thing and co-exist.